MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-update.md

 1. Go to [Partner Center hardware dashboard](https://partner.microsoft.com/dashboard/hardware/Search) and sign in using your credentials.

-2. If you don't see your hardware, you can then [search for it](hardware-submissions-view.md).
+1. If you don't see your hardware, you can then [search for it](hardware-submissions-view.md).

-3. In the **Private Product ID** column, select your driver's ID.
+1. In the **Private Product ID** column, select your driver's ID.

     :::image type="content" source="./images/hardware-submission-update/hardware-select.png" alt-text="Screenshot that shows a selected hardware driver submission":::

-4. You can monitor the progress of your submission with the progress tracker.
-Once all steps show a green check, the submission is complete and your company will receive a notification.
+1. You can monitor the progress of your submission with the progress tracker.
+Once all steps show a green check, the submission is complete and your company receives a notification.

     :::image type="content" source="./images/hardware-submission-update/hardware-details.png" alt-text="Screenshot that shows a hardware submission page":::